sahilrajput03/sahilrajput03/README.md

 **"Impossible is possile if you try really hard maybe!"**

-**Competition leads to conflicts, conflicts leads to clashes, clashes leads to wars!**
+**"Competition leads to conflicts, conflicts leads to clashes, clashes leads to wars!"**

-**Ethics: Continum approach vs. Dictonomy approach in perspective of goodness and being bad.."
+**Ethics: Continum approach vs. Dictonomy approach in perspective of goodness and being bad.."**

 Find me on terminal via `npx sahilrajput03` command.